 V – Prevention, technical assistance and other matters

+[agreed]

 VII.
 Other information

 113. Please provide any other information you believe is important for the Conference of the Parties to the United Nations Convention against Transnational Organized Crime to consider at the present stage regarding aspects of, or difficulties in, implementing the Convention other than those mentioned above.